Proud Prophet: Game design

-After the idea of a war game was proposed, Karber brought in a Harvard professor, Thomas Schelling, to help design a game testing out the various proposals and possible for a limited nuclear war.
+After the idea of a war game was proposed, Karber brought in a Harvard professor, Thomas Schelling, to help design a game testing out the various proposals and possibilities for a limited nuclear war.
 Schelling told Weinberger shortly after accepting the position that he believed the senior government leaders were quite unprepared to make important decisions, should one of the strategies really be carried out.
 Weinberger was willing to be the first senior national security leader to participate in a United States war game, as long as Karber designed a secret way for him and the Chairman of the Joint Chiefs to do so and as long as he designed the game to test United States war plans and as a learning exercise and experience for the Secretary.
 Weinberger worried that the "fishbowl effect," fear of public exposure and embarrassment, would disturb or distort the decisions made by players within the simulation.

 Another major concern that led to the confidentiality of this game involved the need to prevent a media leakage that could potentially disturb Soviet Union leaders or even leaders from allied countries.
 During the summer of 1983, relations between the United States and Soviet Union were poor, so President Reagan and his administration had to be very careful of media coverage and avoid negative headlines that could be potentially misinterpreted or misconstrued.

 Schelling's previous wartime games like the crisis games at the RAND Corporation in the 1950s and at the US National Security Council in the early 1960s incorporated help from staffers from think tanks, the Pentagon, and the CIA, while this new game was designed so that decision-makers like the Secretary of Defense and the Chairman of the Joint Chiefs of Staff could play.
 Karber provided that a "Thucydidean Chronicler" would independently observe the decision making on both sides of the games; he would do so by wandering around the game and recording his impressions.